JavierCastellD/AssessingSNOMEDEmbeddings/datasets/README.md

 ### SEMANTIC TYPE CLASSIFICATION
 - Dataset about predicting which of the semantic types the concept is related to.
 - There are 20 different semantic types if we filter out concepts with no relationship other than is a.
-Otherwise, there are 45 semantic types.
+Otherwise, there are 30 semantic types.
+- We excluded the following hierarchies: metadata, special concept, record artifact, and social context.
+- We also removed the following semantic types, as there were not enough instances: release characteristic, state of matter, transformation, administration method, intended site, staging scale.
 - It is unbalanced towards disorder, procedure, finding, and body structure.

 ### TOP LEVEL HIERARCHY CLASSIFICATION
 - Dataset about predicting which of the top level hierarchies the concept is related to.
 - There are 11 different top level hierarchies if we filter out concepts with no relationship other than is a.
-Otherwise, there are 18 semantic types.
+Otherwise, there are 15 different hierarchies.
+- We excluded the following hierarchies: metadata, special concept, record artifact, and social context.
 - It is unbalanced towards clinical finding and procedure.

 ### TRIPLE CLASSIFICATION